Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If the angina goes away completely, rest for a while and continue your normal routine.

 Call 911 if your angina lasts longer than 5 minutes and 1 tablet or 1 spray has not relieved it.
-Do not delay — you may be having a heart attack, also known as acute myocardial infarction, or AMI!
+Don't delay.
+You may be having a heart attack (acute myocardial infarction, or AMI)!

 After you call 911, take a second tablet.
 Or, spray a second time.
 Wait another 5 minutes.
 If the angina still does not go away, take a third tablet, or spray a third time.
-Do not take more than 3 tablets, or spray more than 3 times, within 15 minutes.
+Don't take more than 3 tablets, or spray more than 3 times, within 15 minutes.
 Stay on the phone with 911 for further instructions.

 Limit the amount of alcohol you drink.
 Too much alcohol can cause dizziness or fainting.

-Do not take phosphodiesterase inhibitors, such as sildenafil.
-These are medicines used to treat sexual dysfunction in men — at any time if you are on nitroglycerin treatment.
+Don't take phosphodiesterase inhibitors, such as sildenafil.
+These are medicines used to treat sexual dysfunction in men—at any time if you are on nitroglycerin treatment.
 The combination of nitroglycerin with these medicines can cause a severe drop in blood pressure.
 This can lead to dizziness, fainting, heart attack, or stroke.

 Check the expiration date.
 Nitroglycerin can lose its effectiveness over time.

 Tell your healthcare provider if your angina attacks last longer, occur more often, or are more severe.

 If you have any of these side effects, tell your healthcare provider right away.
 But don’t stop taking the medicine until your doctor tells you to.
-Mild side effects include the following:
+Mild side effects include:

 More gas (flatulence) than normal